Collapsi is strongly solved: Computation

 The algorithm used for evaluating game positions was minimax search with alpha--beta pruning and unlimited depth.
 This was applied both for the simple goal of finding a winning move, and for the stricter goal of optimising score with respect to game length.

-Given a particular board, it can be determined whether the current player is in a winning position, and if so a winning move can be determined, in around 12 milliseconds.
-To find a game-length-perfect move takes slightly longer, around 18 milliseconds.
+Given a particular board, it can be determined whether the current player is in a winning position, and if so a game-length-perfect move can be computed, in around 0.4 milliseconds.
 This algorithm is applicable to any game state including those reached after suboptimal moves have been played, thus satisfying the definition of a \textit{strongly solved} game~\cite{games-solved}.
 These very short computation times suggest that there would be little value in the creation of a database of game positions, since the results can be computed on demand for most relevant applications.

-The result with game-length-perfect play was determined for all deals in a search that took 7 hours and 29 minutes using 20 cores.
+The result with game-length-perfect play was determined for all deals in a search that took 92 minutes using 20 cores.
 All results can be reproduced by following the instructions provided in the solver's readme file~\cite{github}.